Cathode ray tube: Screen manufacture

 The phosphors are applied using photolithography.
 The inner side of the screen is coated with phosphor particles suspended in PVA photoresist slurry, which is then dried using infrared light, exposed, and developed.
 The exposure is done using a "lighthouse" that uses an ultraviolet light source with a corrector lens to allow the CRT to achieve color purity.
 Removable shadow masks with spring-loaded clips are used as photomasks.
 The process is repeated with all colors.
 Usually the green phosphor is the first to be applied.
 After phosphor application, the screen is baked to eliminate any organic chemicals (such as the PVA that was used to deposit the phosphor) that may remain on the screen.
 Alternatively, the phosphors may be applied in a vacuum chamber by evaporating them and allowing them to condense on the screen, creating a very uniform coating.
 Early color CRTs had their phosphors deposited using silkscreen printing.
 Phosphors may have color filters over them (facing the viewer), contain pigment of the color emitted by the phosphor, or be encapsulated in color filters to improve color purity and reproduction while reducing glare.
 Such technology was sold by Toshiba under the Microfilter brand name.
 Poor exposure due to insufficient light leads to poor phosphor adhesion to the screen, which limits the maximum resolution of a CRT, as the smaller phosphor dots required for higher resolutions cannot receive as much light due to their smaller size.
+Then the screen is coated with aluminum over the phosphor layer by placing the screen in a machine, that creates a vacuum on the side of the screen facing the electron gun, and evaporating aluminum, which condenses on the screen.